 Does the call center have back-up power and redundancy of critical system components?

 #8 Consider the Features & Services You Want:

 - Are call center customer service representatives available 24 hours a day, 7 days a week, and on all holidays?

-- Does the telephone answering service offer a combination of automation and customer service (live) reps appropriate for your business?
+- Does the phone answering service offer a combination of automation and customer service (live) reps appropriate for your business?
 The use of a personalized announcement to give office hours, directions, and account information with an option to access a live operator is one way to reduce costs.

-- Does the call center offer a variety of message notification methods such as e-mail, text messaging, paging, voice mail and phone calls to meet your current and future needs?
+- Does the call center offer a variety of message notification methods such as e-mail, text messaging, paging, voicemail and phone calls to meet your current and future needs?
 State-of-the-art call centers should be able to reach you by any of these methods.